 The SunJoe SPX3000 offers the best of both worlds — it's reasonably light yet still has decent-sized wheels.
 In fact, both SunJoe models tackle terrain better than many of the models with wheels because the handle location and the balance of these machines make them easy to push and pull around.

-To assess noise, we ran each machine at full power and full throttle and used a sound meter to take some decibel readings right next to each machine.
+To assess noise levels, we ran each machine at full power and full throttle, using a sound meter to take some decibel readings right next to each machine.
 Then, we backed up 25 feet away from the machines and took readings again.
 Because a sound meter can't determine pitch, we used our best judgment to determine whether there were any particularly annoying or bothersome sounds coming out of any of the machines.

-The SunJoe SPX3500 emits a mere 70 decibels to the user and drops to only 65.2 decibels at a distance of 25 feet.
+The quietest machine in the test, the SunJoe SPX3500, emits a mere 70 decibels to the user and drops to only 65.2 decibels at a distance of 25 feet.

-As a company that has long been dedicated to electric and battery-powered products, it comes as no surprise that the Greenworks GPW1501 machine scored well for its noise performance.
-It only registered 73.3 decibels on the sound meter while in operation and a mere 63.8 decibels at 25 feet away.
+As a company that has long been dedicated to electric and battery-powered products, it comes as no surprise that the Greenworks GPW1501and GPW2005 machines did well for their noise performance.
+They only registered 73.3 and 73.6 decibels on the sound meter while in operation and a mere 63.8 and 62.9 decibels at 25 feet away.

-The Stanley SHP2150 rounded out our quietest performers; after this, the other pressure washers very rapidly become ear-piercing.
-Immediately next to the Stanley, our sound meter recorded 73.3 decibels, exactly the same as the Greenworks GPW1501.
-However, it scored slightly lower because from twenty-five feet away, the Stanley was putting out a reading of 65.5 decibels.
+The Stanley SHP2150 and Wholesun 3000PSI round out some of our quietest performers.
+After this, the other pressure washers rapidly reach ear-piercing volumes.
+Immediately next to the Stanley and the Wholesun, our sound meter recorded 73.3 decibels, the same as the Greenworks GPW1501.
+However, they missed the mark because from twenty-five feet away, the Stanley was putting out a reading of 65.5 decibels and the Wholesun 67.3 decibels.

 Ease of Use

-Although most pressure washers are very similar to use, there are enough subtle differences to warrant that we factor in ease of use.
-To score it, we compared the hose connections, hose and cord storage, and the stability of the unit while in use.
+Although most pressure washers are very similar to use, there are enough subtle differences to discuss here.
+To score it, we compared the hose connections, hose and cord storage, and the unit's stability while in use.
 We also noted whether each machine has a soap dispenser, if it is in a convenient location on the unit, and if it is intuitive to use.

 Our highest scorer in the Ease of Use category was the Greenworks GPW1501, which boasts several elements that make it simpler than most pressure washers on the market.
 The designers thought to put the garden hose connection and the high-pressure hose connection on separate sides of the machine so that they are less likely to get tangled.

-The cords and hoses are easy to wrap up, and they stow behind the handle on the GPW1501 with a velcro strap and by hanging them over the collapsible wand that stores in a compartment in the back of the machine.
+The cords and hoses are easy to wrap up.
+They stow behind the handle on the GPW1501 with a velcro strap and by hanging them over the collapsible wand that stores in a compartment in the back of the machine.
 The detachable soap dispenser, which easily snaps onto the wand, can also be stored in the back compartment.

 When testing out these pressure washers, one of the key features we examined was the hose connections.
-The Powerhouse International has a quick connection from the hose to the wand, making it a cinch to get ready to use and then to put away when the job is complete.
-The garden hose connection is in a great location with lots of room, and it's effortless to hook up.
 The SunJoe SPX3000 comes equipped with a garden hose hookup that is front and center on the machine, making it a simple task to attach.

 Hose and Cord Storage

 A convenient facet for any pressure washer is the inclusion of some form of soap dispenser.
-Every pressure washer, with the disappointing exception of the Worx 13, came equipped with some form of soap dispenser — whether onboard or separate.
-The Stanley SHP2150 and the Ryobi 142300 both came equipped with onboard soap dispensers, with the former's cap being a little small, and the latter's comfortably large.
+Almost every pressure washer came equipped with some form of soap dispenser — whether onboard or separate.
+The Stanley SHP2150 and the Ryobi 142300 both came equipped with onboard soap dispensers, with the former's cap being a little small and the latter's comfortably large.

 The SunJoe SPX3000 has not one but two onboard dispensers, and there's a convenient knob near the handle of the unit to select which tank you'd like to draw from.
 The SunJoe SPX3500 has the same basic features as its little cousin, but it has a massive soap tank to ensure that you won't have to refill while washing those extra-large vehicles and toys.

-The soap dispenser for the Powerhouse International comes as a separate attachment, similar to the Greenworks GPW1501.
 Some models lack a soap dispenser altogether.
 Instead, they use a siphon hose you put directly into a container of soap.
 One such model is the Ryobi RY141612.
-This is great for people that don't want to constantly stop to fill up an onboard tank or a small bottle on the wand.
+This is great for people that don't want to constantly stop to fill up an onboard tank or a small bottle on the wand like the Wholesun 3000PSI.

-— Austin Palmer, Ross Patton, and Conrad Salonites
+— Austin Palmer, Ross Patton, and Matt Spencer

 Ad-free.
 Influence-free.
 Powered by Testing.